SebastianEsp/YoutubeDownloader/README.md

 # YoutubeDownloader
 Simple youtube download app written in C#

-THIS NO LONGER WORKS DUE TO A CHANGE IN THE WAY YOUTUBE WRITES IT'S HTML PAGES.
+THIS IS DEPRECATED AND NO LONGER WORKS.